alexnm/house-moldovan-blog/src/posts/spotlights/jordan.md

 ## How to organize your trip

 We visited Jordan during [a longer trip that also covered Israel](/travel/a-taste-of-the-middle-east/).
-But of course you can visit Jordan separately since you can easily spend around a week touring the entire country.
+However, it is a country that you can visit separately, you can easily spend around a week touring it.

 Since we only had a few days and getting in and out of Jordan from Israel is not that straight-forward (though it's not as hard as you think), we decided to book a trip with an Israeli company.
 It turned out to be the best decision as we had an amazing experience with [Abraham Tours](https://www.abrahamtours.com/) and we definitely recommend them to everyone.